jmquigley/util.fixture/README.md

 > Test fixture library

-A testing fixture constructor function to simplify managing testing artifacts.
-A testing fixture in this context is set of files and directories that are copied/loaded into a temporary location, named template values within the files are replaced, the fixture is used for that test, and then it is destroyed when complete.
+A testing fixture class used to simplify managing testing artifacts.
+A testing fixture in this context is set of files and directories that are copied/loaded into a temporary location, named template values within the files are replaced, the fixture is used for that test, and then it is destroyed when all tests are complete.
 The constructor looks for fixtures from the root of the project in `./test/fixtures`.
 This directory contains a set of additional directories.
 Each subdirectory represents a named fixture that can be used in a test.  e.g.

     ./test/fixtures/some-test

 This would contain a usable fixture named `some-test`.
 The name of the fixture is a parameter to the function constructor.
 Within these named fixture directories one can place files and directories used by a test.
 See the usage section below on how to use this within a test.

-The reason for this module is to deal with concurrency in the [ava](https://github.com/avajs/ava) test runner.
+The reason for this module is to deal with concurrency in the [ava] test runner.
 It runs tests concurrently, so using one directory for test fixtures is a problem as the tests will share artifacts incorrectly (think of two tests trying to access the same file and writing different things at the same time).
 This overcomes that issue by making a separate temporary location each time a fixture is instantiated; different tests will each have their own copy of the fixture.

 #### Features
 - Template replacement